perokvist/event-driven-architecture/static.md

 This behavior could also be compared to SSR with CDN in front where you purge parts of the CDN on changes.

 > Conclusion : It all comes down to push or pull strategies, utilizing the edge, leveraging apis, SSR and static resources ,for performance, SEO and composition.
 Combining patterns, and possible enable composition scenarios for both server-side-inclusion(SSI) and client-side-inclusion (CSI).
-In a simple application only one pattern might suffice, in a more complex scenario blending different patterns are applicable.
+In a simple application one pattern might suffice, in a more complex scenario blending different patterns are key.

-Lets look at the big three could providers and their support for static web apps.
-Staring with Azure and later compare the findings with GCP and AWS offerings.
+Lets look at the big three cloud providers and their support for static web apps.
+Starting with Azure and later compare the findings with GCP and AWS offerings.

 ## Static Web in Azure